Hadronic Equation of State and Speed of Sound in Thermal and Dense Medium: Introduction

 Various reasons speak for utilizing the physical resonance gas model (HRG) in predicting the hadron abundances and their thermodynamics.
-This model seems to provide a good description for the thermal evolution of the thermodynamic quantities in the hadronic matter~\cite{Karsch:2003vd,Karsch:2003zq,Redlich:2004gp,Tawfik:2004sw,Tawfik:2004vv,Tawfik:2006yq,Tawfik:2010uh,Tawfik:2010pt,Tawfik:2012zz} and has been successfully utilized to characterize the conditions deriving the chemical freeze-out at finite densities~\cite{Taw3b,Taw3c,Tawfik:2012si}.
-In light of this, HRG can be used in calculating the speed of sound using a grand canonical partition function of an ideal gas with all experimentally observed states up to a certain large mass as constituents.
+This model seems to provide a good description for the thermal evolution of the thermodynamic quantities in the hadronic matter~\cite{Tawfik:2014eba,Karsch:2003vd,Karsch:2003zq,Redlich:2004gp,Tawfik:2004sw,Tawfik:2004vv,Tawfik:2006yq,Tawfik:2010uh,Tawfik:2010pt,Tawfik:2012zz} and has been successfully utilized to characterize the conditions deriving the chemical freeze-out at finite densities~\cite{Taw3b,Taw3c,Tawfik:2012si}.
+In light of this, the HRG model can be used in calculating the speed of sound using a grand canonical partition function of an ideal gas with all experimentally observed states up to a certain large mass as constituents.
 The HRG grand canonical ensemble includes two important features \cite{Tawfik:2004sw}; the kinetic energies and the summation over all degrees of freedom and energies of resonances.
-On other hand, it is known that the formation of resonances can only be achieved through strong interactions~\cite{Hagedorn:1965st}; {\it Resonances (fireballs) are composed of further resonances (fireballs), which in turn consist of resonances (fireballs) and so on}.
-In other words, the contributions of the hadron resonances to the partition function are the same as that of free particles with some effective mass.
+On other hand, it is known that the formation of resonances can only be achieved through strong interactions~\cite{Hagedorn:1965st}; {\it resonances (fireballs) are composed of lighter ones and so on}.
+In other words, the contributions of the hadrons and their resonances to the partition function are the same as that of collisionfree particles with some effective mass.
 At temperatures comparable to the resonance half-width, the effective mass approaches the physical one \cite{Tawfik:2004sw}.
 Thus, at high temperatures, the strong interactions are conjectured to be taken into consideration through including heavy resonances.
-It is found that hadron resonances with masses up to $2\;$GeV are representing suitable constituents for the partition function ~\cite{Karsch:2003vd,Karsch:2003zq,Redlich:2004gp,Tawfik:2004sw,Tawfik:2004vv,Tawfik:2006yq,Tawfik:2010uh,Tawfik:2010pt,Tawfik:2012zz}.
-Such a way, the singularity expected at the Hagedorn temperature~\cite{Karsch:2003zq,Karsch:2003vd} can be avoided and the strong interactions are assumed to be considered.
-Nevertheless, the validity of HRG is limited to temperatures below the critical one, $T_c$.
+It is found that the hadron resonances with masses up to $2\;$GeV are representing suitable constituents for the partition function ~\cite{Tawfik:2014eba,Karsch:2003vd,Karsch:2003zq,Redlich:2004gp,Tawfik:2004sw,Tawfik:2004vv,Tawfik:2006yq,Tawfik:2010uh,Tawfik:2010pt,Tawfik:2012zz}.
+The restriction on hadron masses is suggested in order to avoid the Hagedorn singularity \cite{Hagedorn:1965st,hgdrn1a,hgdrn1b,Karsch:2003zq,Karsch:2003vd}, the limit in which the Hagedorn partition function no longer exists.
+In light of this, the validity of the HRG is limited to temperatures below the critical one, $T_c$.